elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

 </details>

 There will always be haters and this is not an echo chamber for any side, however some opinions are going to be confronted more than others.
-I have made made a short guide for people of different polticial leanings.
+I have made made a short guide for people of different political leanings.

 - For right-leaning people who are religious and aren't open to changing their mind, read from [target reader](#target-reader).
 - For right-leaning people who aren't open to changing their mind, read from [obligations](#obligations).